RantoPenjy/i_verb/README.md

 ``expo start``

-This will start the Expo development server, and you'll be able to view the app in your browser or in the Expo app on your phone.
+This will start the Expo development server.

+You'll be able to view the app in your browser by this command:

+``expo start --web``

+or in the Expo app on your phone.